 Direct flights by Alitalia get you from Leonardo da Vinci Airport (FCO) in Rome to Florence Airport (FLR) in under an hour, but the total travel time taking into account transport to the airport, checking in, going through security, and waiting at the gate is actually much longer.
 The train is clearly the winner in terms of transport, taking only 30 minutes more but shuttling passengers directly from city center to city center.
 Plus, low-cost airlines such as RyanAir don't fly to Florence, so in addition to being more of a hassle, the flight is also significantly more expensive.

-Buses leave Rome from Tiburtina station, and they arrive in Florence at Villa Costanza, which is about 25 minutes outside of the city center and accessible via the local tram, which takes passengers to the main train station.
+Buses leave Rome from Tiburtina station and arrive in Florence at Villa Costanza, which is about 25 minutes outside of the city center and accessible via the local tram, which takes passengers to the main train station.
 The tram only runs from 5:30 a.m. until midnight, so think twice before booking a late-night bus that arrives in Florence in the early morning or you may be stuck hiring a taxi, totally negating your savings by using the bus.

 You won't need a car in Florence, and in fact, you can't even bring your vehicle into the historic city center, so having a car can actually be more of a headache than it's worth.
 Plus, trying to get out of the madness of Rome in a car is every driver's worst nightmare.
 When you add up the costs of the rental, gas, and tolls on Italy's autostrada highways, driving isn't very cost-effective either.